sitnet1102/vet_SPACE_Web/README.md

 email address : sitnet1102@naver.com

 ## Introduction
-This is an web pages for admin who manage lecture room in COLLEGE OF VETERINARY, KONKUK UNIVERSITY.
+This is an single page web site for admin who manage lecture room in COLLEGE OF VETERINARY, KONKUK UNIVERSITY.

 ## Web Link